EitanBeCe/ts-react/README.md

-- ToDo App on TypeScript
+- Simple ToDo App on TypeScript
 - Side project for working with React + TypeScript
+- Creating components and using hooks with TS.

 # Getting Started with Create React App